Lee Chi Ho: Meizhou Hakka

-Lee Chi Ho joined China League One club Meizhou Hakka in 2015 after the Second Round of 2018 FIFA World Cup qualification.
-He had his contract terminated by mutual consent in May 2017 due to pregnancy of his wife.
+Lee joined China League One club Meizhou Hakka in 2015 after the second round of 2018 FIFA World Cup qualification.
+He had his contract terminated by mutual consent in May 2017 due to the pregnancy of his wife.

+Eastern

+In July 2017, Lee re-joined Eastern.

 Happy Valley

 On 15 August 2018, Hong Kong First Division club Happy Valley confirmed Lee as one of their signings for the upcoming season.

 International career

+On 8 October 2000, Lee made his international debut for Hong Kong when Hong Kong beat Singapore by 1–0 in a friendly match.

+On 25 September 2012, Lee announced his retirement from international football.
+However, soon after the announcement the departure of head coach Ernie Merrick, Lee has returned to international football with his fellows in South China.

-Lee gained his first cap for Hong Kong in 2000, when Hong Kong beat Singapore by 1–0.
-Having 70 international caps in total, Lee is currently the second most capped player of the Hong Kong national football team.
+Having 70 international caps in total, Lee is one of the most capped players in the Hong Kong national football team.